lovebaby913/sanshi/readme.txt

-git is free software.
+my name is sanshi.
-git is free software distributed under the GPL.
+sanshi is a good boy.